natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-19-essays-were-all-makers-now.md

 description: In a vibrant corner of Manhattan, innovative technology is merging creativity and community.
 emoji: 🖨️
 tags:
+  - ⚙️ Engineering
+  - ⛪ Religion
-  - 🎨 Designs
+  - 📖 Articles
-  - 🏙️ Urban Spaces
-  - 🌍 Innovation
+  - 📝 Writing
 haiku: |
   Printing dreams in hands,
   Filament flows, worlds are shaped,